nicholas-tedesco/chess-minimax/README.md

    <img src="/images/test-opening-moves.png" width="150" align="middle">
 </p>

 As you can see, our openings book contains a few possible continuations from this position.
 Although one move is technically the "best" in terms of weights, the other moves are also viable.
-In order to introduce some variability into opening move selection, I decided to choose opening moves based on weighted random selection.
+In order to introduce some variability into this chess engine's openings, I decided to to use weighted random selection to select moves from the opening book.

 For more on polyglot file structure, please visit http://hgm.nubati.net/book_format.html.